KHard2Bme/Bank-Loan-Report-Analysis/README.md

 ## Exploratory Data Analysis
 ---
 >note:  Questions 1 through 6 are answered in Bank Loan Analysis( Verification of Report ).ipnb notebook.

+>note:  Questions 7 through 11 are answered in Bank Loan Analysis.ipnb notebook.

 Questions the client has that can now be answered: